Plumsail/orgchart-docs/source/how-tos/display-awards-and-conditionally-format-orgchart.rst

 I assume that you’ve already added the web part to your page and configured it with default settings.

 I want to change background of boxes according to custom field from the data source.
-In my case it is ‘Awards’ field, which has following possible values:
+In my case it is :code:`Awards` field, which has following possible values:

 - Gold medal
 - Silver medal
 - Bronze model

-I want to set light goldenrod background for boxes, where ‘Awards’ field has value ‘Gold medal’, to set lavender background for boxes with ‘Silver medal’ field value and to set maize background for boxes with ‘Bronze medal’ field value.
+I want to set light goldenrod background for boxes, where :code:`Awards` field has value :code:`Gold medal`, to set lavender background for boxes with :code:`Silver medal` field value and to set maize background for boxes with :code:`Bronze medal` field value.

-First of all I added ‘Awards’ field to my data source.
+First of all I added :code:`Awards` field to my data source.
 I used SharePoint list as a data source, but you can use User Profile Service as well.
 If you don’t know how to add new field to your data source, read official Microsoft documentation:

 - `Add new field to SharePoint list <http://office.microsoft.com/en-001/sharepoint-server-help/create-change-or-delete-a-column-in-a-list-or-library-HA102771913.aspx>`_
 - `Add new property to User Profile Service <http://office.microsoft.com/en-001/office365-sharepoint-online-enterprise-help/add-and-edit-user-profile-properties-HA102772741.aspx>`_